 Are you planning to draft an op-ed about #StudentPressFreedom for Student Press Freedom Day (Feb.
-26th)?
+24, 2022)?
 Below are some talking points to get your wheels turning.
 This is just a way to get you to start thinking about ways in which censorship works in reality and ways in which you can use your voice.
 You don’t need to use them all — you can pick and choose.
 And always remember the personal angle.
-After all, you are the expert in the amazing work, against the odds, that student journalists are performing every day — and the many challenges you face.
+After all, you are the expert in the amazing work that student journalists are performing every day — and the many challenges you face.
 Unmute Yourself!

 What is Student Press Freedom Day?

-2021 marks the 3rd annual Student Press Freedom Day.
+This is the 4th annual Student Press Freedom Day.
 Student Press Freedom Day was created by the Student Press Law Center in 2019, with three goals:

-- Raise awareness of the vital work and impact of student journalists as they report on their schools and communities (including the important role they play filling gaps in news deserts).
+- Raising awareness of the vital work and impact of student journalists as they report on their schools and communities,

-- Highlight the challenges student journalists face as they are confronted with censorship and prior review policies.
+- Highlighting the challenges student journalists face as they are confronted with censorship and prior review policies, and

-Each year Student Press Freedom Day grows in scope with more students, advisers and press freedom organizations joining in, writing op-eds and blog posts, creating videos, hosting events and building momentum for New Voices campaigns in their state.
+Each year Student Press Freedom Day grows in scope with more students, advisers and press freedom organizations joining in, writing op-eds and blog posts, creating videos, hosting events, telling their stories and building momentum for New Voices campaigns in their state.

 Why Celebrate Student Journalists?

-- Journalism is an enabling force in maintaining a free and open civil society and robust democracy.
+- Journalism is critical in maintaining a free and open civil society and robust democracy.

-- Student journalists, like professional journalists, provide an essential, constitutionally-protected service to their communities by gathering and delivering vital information on issues of public concern.
-They should be recognized and fully supported for the service they provide.
+- Student journalists, like professional journalists, provide an essential, constitutionally-protected public service to their communities by gathering and delivering vital information on issues of public concern.
+They should be recognized and fully supported for the crucially important service they provide.

-- Student journalists are providing this service against many odds, including threats of censorship, budget cuts, the sudden shift to remote learning and the personal toll of isolation, risk of exposure to COVID, risk of assault and harassment during public gatherings, and much more.
+- Student journalists are providing this service against many odds, including threats of censorship, budget cuts, the uncertain school environment due to COVID, the personal toll of isolation, risk of assault and harassment during protests or public gatherings, and much more.

 - Young journalists provide a unique, essential perspective at this time.
 They understand and can identify issues that their older colleagues might miss.
 They speak their readers’ language and provide a trusted forum for young voices to share their concerns and have their questions answered.

-- With schools operating remotely and many sports and social events suspended due to the pandemic, student media is often the one unifying force and culture-builder on campus.
+- With many schools operating with restrictive COVID policies, and many sports and social events suspended due to the pandemic, student media is often the one unifying force and culture-builder on campus.
 It also provides a unique conduit for important, credible information student-to-student.

 - Student-run media outlets and student journalists often fill the gaps left behind by diminishing or dying local news media in news deserts, all while juggling school work.